-It is doubtless true certain sects are atheistic, and to them annihilation is a religious theory undisputable; some again believe in re-incarnation, even to the extreme of physical re-habilitation, -but some little knowledge is essential before any one essays to dogmatize or express opinion.
+It is doubtless true certain sects are -but some little knowledge is essential before any one essays to dogmatize or express opinion.
 With some exceptions, critics exhibit their ignorance.

-In buddhist philosophy there are certain ideas transmitted, as to the origin of all things; but there is considerable discrepancy in several schools, as to "matter" and "mind."
-Some recognize their existence, others view all as Metaphysical problems occupy some, whereas others seek in meditation the "enlightenment that is their hope."
-Acquisition of "merit" by good works, is practiced by some.
-Others again depend upon invoking the name of the BUDDHA, repeating the title of the sacred texts, and by entering into a state of religious ecstacy.
+In buddhist philosophy there are certain ideas transmitted, as to the origin of all things ; but there is considerable discrepancy in several schools, as to "matter" and "mind."
+Some recognize their existence, others view all as illusion.
+Metaphysical problems occupy some, whereas others seek in meditation the "enlightenment that is Others again depend upon invoking the name of the BUDDHA, repeating the title of the sacred texts, and by entering into a state of religious ecstacy.